rpranshu/Journey2Python3/README.md

 6. Feel free to submit new test scripts through the pull requests!

 7. If you fork this repo, all I ask is that you should give credits to all the authors and contributors!

+### P.S.
+THis readme too is imperfect, you might wanna start from here :)